keghub/breakAway/Sanity-Vercel/docs/nextjs/first-route.md

 We want to move the listing of the sites to it's own page.
 We're also gonna create a new page for displaying a specific site.

-Read more about routing https://nextjs.org/docs/routing/introduction
+Read more about routing https://nextjs.org/docs/routing/introduction (specifically the Dynamic routing)

 ### Setup
 * Create a new folder in the pages folder, and name it `sites`